-If you guessed “myth,” you are correct.
-Like women, men have breast tissue and therefore are also at risk for breast cancer.
+If you guessed myth, you’re correct.
+Like women, men have breast tissue and, therefore, are also at risk for breast cancer.

-Breast cancer doesn’t play favorites when it comes to choosing its victims.
-Based on statistics from the American Cancer Society, in 2017, nearly 2,500 new cases of invasive breast cancer will be discovered in men, and about 500 of these men will die of the disease.
+Breast cancer doesn’t play favorites, when it comes to choosing its victims.
+Based on statistics from the American Cancer Society (ACS), in 2018, nearly 2,670 new cases of invasive breast cancer will be discovered in men, and about 500 of these men will die of the disease.

 What increases my risk for male breast cancer?